 TextileGlossary.com

-What is "Geotextiles" - Definition & Explanation
+What are "Geotextiles" - Definition & Explanation

 Manufactured fiber materials made into a variety of fabric constructions, and used in a variety civil engineering applications.